BroboticsForever/capstone/README.md

 NEVER Type 'release' or 'master' for `<yourBranchName>`!
 Also, never type this command at all from the 'release' or 'master' branches, this will do very bad things.

 Once you have made all of your changes and wish to push your changes to the 'release' branch, you will need to issue a Pull Request.
 Click [here](https://github.com/broboticsforever/website) to go to GitHub and then switch to your branch by clicking 'branches' and clicking on your branch.
+Then you should click on the little green button on the left side next to your branch name.

 ## Getting Started
 We pre-included an article package example.
 Check out: